ivanalglave/InternshipManager-Back/README.md

 ## Description

-IntershipManager - The whole lifecycle of internship agreements in one app !
+**IntershipManager** - The whole lifecycle of internship agreements in one app !

 ## Installation

 ```bash
 $ npm install
 ```

+In `/src/config/` create a file called `config.json` and copy the content of `config.template.json` in it.
+Change the values such as the server port to match your needs.

 ## Running the app